 - Learners looking beyond speaking Korean.
 Lessons on reading and writing Hangul are seriously lacking.

-Price: Free but limited to five minutes of game play.
+Price: Drops is free but limited to five minutes of game play.
 You can extend the time limit for $8.49/month, $5/month for one year, or $149.99 for lifetime access.